 These mini monster cakes are so easy to make, my 5-year-old did quite a bit of the work.
-And hey – every thing is cuter when it’s miniature!
+And hey – everything is cuter when it’s miniature!
+They’ll make a perfect addition to a monster party or a Halloween get-together.

 Mini Monster Cakes (Full of Sarcastic Love)